Professor Andrew Thorpe

 In 1991, Oxford University Press published the monograph based on my PhD thesis as The British General Election of 1931.
 The book made heavy use of archival sources, and was particularly innovative in its use of the papers of local party organisations.
 The book’s key point was that the Labour party’s defeat that year, although heavier than might otherwise have been expected, was not, in itself, surprising, and that the sensational events that led to the demise of the second Labour government and the formation of the National government in August 1931 were not, in themselves, game-changers in determining the course of British politics in the 1930s: instead, they exacerbated trends that would, in all probability, have come into play how ever the election had been fought.

 Shortly after that book was published, I visited Yaroslavl’ in Russia as part of a Nuffield Trust-funded delegation looking into the teaching of History in Russian schools and universities in the aftermath of the collapse of the Soviet Union.
 In discussions with Russian academics, it became clear that, if I went to Moscow, I would be able to access the papers of the Communist International relating to the British Communist party, which up to that point had been effectively closed to foreign researchers.
-From 1993 to 1996, therefore, I spent a total of almost 4 months in Moscow, as the first British historian to work extensively on the archives in the 1990s.
+From 1993 to 1996, therefore, I spent a total of almost 4 months in Moscow, as the first British historian to work extensively on the newly-opened archives.
 The end result was my book The British Communist Party and Moscow (Manchester University Press, 2000).
-There, I argued that the party had not been the hapless plaything of the dictates of Lenin and Stalin, and that while the Communist International was obviously hugely important, the party was also an outgrowth of a certain strand of British radical and revolutionary traditions.
+There, I argued that, while Soviet influence and the Communist International were obviously hugely important, the party was also an outgrowth of a certain strand of British radical and revolutionary traditions.

 The fourth edition of my History of the British Labour Party – the first edition of which was published in 1997 – appeared in 2014.
 It has become a standard single-volume history of the party.

-I am currently writing up a major research project on the life and career of the politician Arthur Henderson (1863-1935).
+I am currently completing a major research project on the life and career of the politician Arthur Henderson (1863-1935).

 Henderson was a pivotal figure in the early history of the British Labour party, a one-time Gladstonian Liberal who became one of the first Labour MPs, three times Labour’s leader, architect of its 1918 constitution, and a senior minister in the first two Labour governments of 1924 and 1929-31.
 He was also important as a leading lay Wesleyan Methodist, and as a trade unionist, while in his later years he emerged as one of Labour's foremost foreign policy practitioners.
 After serving as Foreign Secretary between 1929 and 1931, he went on to serve as president of the (ultimately abortive) World Disarmament Conference at Geneva (1932-34), being awarded the Nobel Prize for Peace in 1934.